How BTR Services Will Help You Recover From Betrayal Trauma

 There are reasons for how addiction is developed, but it’s not meant to defend the addict’s behavior.
 It’s about helping women understand that this is not anything they caused nor can they fix it.
 It’s a real thing and he is responsible for it.
 This is good news for a lot of women who are just in this process.

-From Betrayal Trauma Recovery Club, women will gain a clearer picture of their reality, learn to cope with their strong emotions, learn personal empowerment principles with tools like I mentioned before like having boundaries, learning to process detachment, self-care and soothing techniques, and the like.
-They will have a safe place to process and grieve their losses; most of all, they will begin to do what the workbook calls in chapter 8: Finding Way Your Way Back To You.
+From Betrayal Trauma Recovery Group, women will gain a clearer picture of their reality, learn to cope with their strong emotions, learn personal empowerment principles with tools like I mentioned before like having boundaries, learning to process detachment, self-care and soothing techniques, and the like.
+They will have a safe place to process and grieve their losses.
 This is what I want so much for the women I work with.
 We are all strong, normal, healthy women stuck in a really hard place.
 We have values and roles that are important to us; many women get thrown by this.
 This is what trauma and addiction does.
-I am really hoping for this FB format and this particular workbook to provide this safe place to get back on track and find their way back to themselves.

 Anne: Some of the principles you mentioned, for example detachment, are impossible to learn without the support of a professional and a support group.
 Let me give you an example: I would talk to my mom and sister who are wonderful and extremely supportive.
 I love them and they are amazing and they wanted my relationship to work out; they would talk to me but they did not have a concept of how unsafe I was or how I needed to detach.